yijiuping/ngx_http_proxy_connect_module/README.md

 This module disables nginx REWRITE phase for CONNECT request by default, which means `if`, `set`, `rewrite_by_lua` and other REWRITE phase directives cannot be used.
 To enable these, you should use `proxy_connect_rewrite.patch` instead of `proxy_connect.patch`. (`TODO`: merge two patches into one.)

-* Install this module from source:
+* Install this module from Nginx source:

 ```
 $ wget http://nginx.org/download/nginx-1.9.2.tar.gz